 - Inside-Out courses are offered in many disciplines including…

-- African-American Studies, Anthropology, Criminal Justice, Drama, Economics, Education, English, Gender Studies, History, Humanities, Law, Nursing, Philosophy, Political Science, Psychology, Public Health, Religion, Social Work, Sociology, Theatre, Writing, and Women’s Studies.
+- African-American Studies, Anthropology, Criminal Justice, Drama, Economics, Education, English, Gender Studies, History, Humanities, Law, Nursing, Philosophy, Political Science, Psychology, Public Health, Religious Studies, Social Work, Sociology, Theater, Writing, and Women’s Studies.

 A Unique Learning Experience

 - Emphasis on dialogue across difference

 - Students sit in a circle facing one another

 - All students are expected to have a voice in the classroom